-In MUNFW, a Member School may have more than one delegation, but normally not more than two or three.
-Each delegation should also consist of a Permanent Representative, a Deputy Permanent Representatives, and normally one delegate, but not more than two delegates per each Committee, Commission, or Council as assigned, and an advisor.
+In MUNFW, a Member School may have more than one delegation.
+Each delegation should also consist of a Permanent Representative, a Deputy Permanent Representative, and normally one delegate, but not more than two delegates per each Committee, Commission, or Council as assigned, and an advisor.
 The OED may approve additional delegates as needed.
 Delegations shall be permitted to include postgraduate and undergraduates of any accredited college or university.

-A typical delegation might consists of:

-Faculty Advisor and/or Student Advisor

-Permanent Representative (optional)
+A typical delegation might consists of: Faculty Advisor and/or Student Advisor Permanent Representative (optional)

-Deputy Permanent Representative (optional)
+Deputy Permanent Representative (optional) Committee Delegates

-Committee Delegates